Blake-Madden/Wisteria-Dataviz/Printing.md

 Print Settings
 ----------------------------
-To customize the printer settings, call `Wisteria::Canvas::SetPrinterData()`.
+To access and customize a canvas's printer settings, call `Wisteria::Canvas::GetPrinterData()`.
 This will enable you to change the orientation and paper size of the printout.
 (The defaults are U.S. Letter paper size with portrait orientation.)

+Each canvas has its own print settings, allowing for canvases to have different page orientations.

+You can also copy print settings into a canvas by calling `Wisteria::Canvas::SetPrinterData()`.

 Page Fitting
 ----------------------------